 Alternatively, you can download and manually install plugins from disk.

 You can evaluate PyCharm for up to 30 days.
-After that, you need to buy and register a license.
+After that, buy and register a license to continue using the product.

 If PyCharm does not have HTTP access outside your local network, you will not be able to use the JetBrains Account for signing in.
 However, you can generate an offline activation code that will be valid during your subscription term.